dutchaug/beginners-workshop/lesson02/README.md

 And than add the `@DebugLog` annotation to any method you want to _debug log_.

-A couple of the Activity life cycle methods in the [MainActivity](sample01/lifecyclelogger/src/main/java/org/dutchaug/workshop/beginners/lifecyclelogger/MainActivity.java) in [sample01](sample01) are annotated with the `@DebugLog` annotation.
-Take that project for a spin.
+A couple of the Activity life cycle methods in the [MainActivity](sample01/lifecyclelogger/src/main/java/org/dutchaug/workshop/beginners/lifecyclelogger/MainActivity.java) in [sample02](sample02) are annotated with the `@DebugLog` annotation.
+Take that project for a spin to get a grasp of how your activity is managed by the system.

 ## Tweaking the Activity